-Refrigeration and air conditioning (A/C) appliances and other components that comprise a system are "charged" with refrigerant, either at the manufacturing plant, or at the facility where a system is installed, e.g., a supermarket.
+Refrigeration and air conditioning (A/C) appliances and other components that comprise a system are "charged" with refrigerant, either at the manufacturing plant, or at the facility where a system is installed (e.g., a supermarket).

 Under normal operating conditions, depending on the type of equipment and the location, between 1 and 50% of the refrigerant in stationary and mobile air conditioning and refrigeration systems leaks each year (IPCC/TEAP, 2006; IPCC, 2006; RTOC 2010; EPA, 2014; ACR ODS Methodology).
+Inventory of US greenhouse gas emissions and sinks: 1990-2019 states that HFC emission rates from servicing and leaks range from 0.5% to 36.4% annually depending on the type of end-use.
 Even with active leak detection and aggressive maintenance efforts, it is difficult to eliminate leaks completely.
 Consequently, to maintain proper performance, leaky equipment and systems require periodic servicing to replace the lost refrigerant.

-In the majority of situations, virgin (newly produced, never previously used) refrigerant is used both to charge newly manufactured equipment and systems, and to "recharge" systems that leak during normal operations.
+In the majority of situations, virgin (newly produced, never previously used) refrigerant is used both to charge newly manufactured equipment and systems, and to "recharge" existing appliances and systems that leak during normal operations.

 As an alternative, reclaimed refrigerant can be used.
 This is refrigerant that has been previously used, recovered from other air conditioning or refrigeration equipment or disposed aerosol products (e.g., cleaning and personal care products, office dusters, safety horns, asthma inhalers), and processed to remove impurities and restored to virgin-grade quality.
 Using reclaimed refrigerant effectively displaces the use - and therefore avoids production and eventual emissions - of virgin refrigerant.
-Within the existing reclamation industry, there is capacity to significantly increase reclaimed refrigerant use (EPA, 2014).
-Thus, using reclaimed refrigerant would result in a net GHG reduction.
+Within the existing reclamation industry, there is capacity to significantly